jonamat/gps-tracker-rebouncer/README.md

 - `MAX_TIME_BETWEEN_UPDATES_MIN`: The maximum time threshold between consecutive GPS updates for publishing, in minutes.
 Defaults to `60` minutes.
 - `BROKER`: The address of the MQTT broker to connect to.

+## Sinotrack GPS Tracker configuration

+To configure the server IP address, send an SMS to the device with the command `804<password> <my_server_ip> <port>`.
+Default is `804000 45.112.204.242 8090` <br/>

+To set the time interval for the device to send GPS data, send an SMS to the device with the command `805<paasword> <seconds>`.
+The time interval is in seconds.
+For example, to set the time interval to 20 seconds, send the command `8050000 20`.
+20 is default.

+## License

+MIT